andrew-vant/romtool/README.rst

 **Q. My system doesn't know what program to use to open .tsv files.**

-The tsv file type may not be properly associated.
+The tsv file type may not be associated with anything.
 The method for associating filetypes differs by OS.
 On Windows 7 you can do it from the file properties;
 look for "Opens With <something>" followed by a button marked 'Change'.
 Other Windows versions should be pretty similar.
 On Linux you're on your own, but you